Bed Bug Task Force

-I bet your Christmas list doesn’t include “bed bugs” on it but unfortunately you may not have a choice because more and more bed bugs are hitching rides home with people.
+I bet your Christmas list doesn’t include “bed bugs” on it, but unfortunately, you may not have a choice because more and more bed bugs are hitching rides home with people.

 More than 140 landlords attended the first meeting of a bed bug task force.
-Out of the 140 only five said that they’ve never had problem with bed bugs.
+Out of the 140, only five said they’ve never had a problem with bed bugs.

-She’s spent 2,300 on a new method developed in the Twin Cities that is supposed to get rid of bed bugs.
-This cost doesn’t including replacing the bed sets in her home.
-A quote from the Amrani in the article states:
+She’s spent 2,300 on a new method developed in the Twin Cities to get rid of bed bugs.
+This cost doesn’t include replacing the bed sets in her home.
+A quote from the Amrani article states:

-“I’m emotionally scarred, they can live for a year without feeding, so I still haven’t gone out and bought a mattress and box spring.”
+I’m emotionally scarred, they can live for a year without feeding, so I still haven’t gone out and bought a mattress and box spring.

-Stacy O’Reilly, the president of Plunkett’s Pest Control, which was started by her grandfather says that 100 years ago bed bugs were so common people would put the foot of their bed in a can of kerosene to keep the pests from climbing onto the bed.
+Stacy O’Reilly, the president of Plunkett’s Pest Control, which her grandfather started, says that 100 years ago, bed bugs were so common people would put the foot of their bed in a can of kerosene to keep the pests from climbing onto the bed.